Rychard/CodingStandards/csharp/formatting.md

 ```

 **Guidelines:**
-- Be consistent about the layout of all classes within the same application.
+- Be consistent about the layout of all classes within each project.
 - Omit regions if their associated class elements are not needed.
 - The `Designer Generated Code` region created by Visual Studio’s Visual Designer should *never* be modified by hand.
   - Many of these files are generated with T4 Text Templates, which should be modified instead.